fusioncharts/dev_centre_docs/upgrading/changed-behavior.md

 This section is for users who are using previous version of FusionCharts in their application.
 Here we'll talk about the change in behavior of the charts after v3.15.2.

+## Depecrated the creditLabel property

+The `creditLabel` property under FusionCharts.options was previously used to hide watermarks from charts.
+Starting version 3.15.3 users have to activate their license in order to use the new `license` property to hide watermarks.
+For more information, please refer to this [guide](/dev/upgrading/license-activation).

 ## Setting yAxisValueDecimals when setAdaptiveYMin is enabled.

 yAxisValueDecimal now displays the right number of decimal places when `setAdaptiveYMin` and `forceYAxisValueDecimals` are enabled.
 Previously, yAxisValueDecimal failed to work  properly with values lower than 3 when `setAdaptiveYMin` was enabled.